 IPEDS consists of nine integrated components that obtain information on who provides postsecondary education (institutions), who participates in it and completes it (students), what programs are offered and what programs are completed, and both the human and financial resources involved in the provision of institutionally-based postsecondary education.
-Until

-2000 these components included: institutional characteristics, fall enrollment, completions, salaries, finance, and fall staff.
-Data are collected in the fall for institutional characteristics and completions; in the winter for employees by assigned position (EAP), salaries and fall staff; and in spring for enrollment, student financial aid, finances, and graduation rates.
+Until 2000 these components included: institutional characteristics, fall enrollment, completions, salaries, finance, and fall staff.
+Since 2000, data are collected in the fall for institutional characteristics and completions; in the winter for employees by assigned position (EAP), salaries, and fall staff; and in the spring for enrollment, student financial aid, finances, and graduation rates.
+With the winter 2005-06 survey the employees by assigned position, fall staff, and salaries components were merged into the human resources component.